Daylight saving can create driver fatigue and hazards on the road, says expert

 1. Avoid driving during rush hour and from 2-4 a.m.

-Crash risk increases during morning and evening rush hours and from 2-4 a.m.
+Crash risk increases during rush hours and from 2-4 a.m.
 Driving between 2-4 a.m. is particularly dangerous because a person’s circadian rhythm is at its lowest during this timeframe.
 And when a driver is already sleep-deprived, the desire to sleep during the circadian low is even greater.

 2. Get a full night’s sleep.